 Listening is an essential part of any successful dialogue-particularly when difficult or emotionally-charged issues are discussed.
 Good listeners focus on understanding the other person's viewpoint rather than planning their response.

 ATTEND AN EDUCATION PROGRAM

-There are many diversity-related educational programs available to students, staff and faculty at Mizzou, so do not hesitate to call any of the campus offices below for additional information.
+There are many diversity-related educational programs available to students, staff and faculty at each of the UM System universties, so do not hesitate to reach out for support.